tpbnick/docs/docs/c-data-structures.md

 ## Linked Lists

+So far, we've only had one kind of data structure for representing collections of like values - `struct` - which give us "containers" for holding variables of different types, typically.
+Arrays are great for element lookup, but unless we want to insert at the very end of an array, inserting elements is quite costly.
+Arrays also suffer from great inflexibility - what happens if we need a larger array than we thought?

+Through clever use of pointers, dynamic memory allocation and `struct`s, we can put the pieces together to develop a new kind of data structure that gives us the ability to grow and shrink a collection of like values to fit our needs.

+We call this combination of elements, when used in this way, a **linked list**.

+A linked list **node** is a special kind of `struct` with two members:

+* Data of some type (`int`, `char`, `float`...)

+* A pointer to another node of the same type

+In this way, a set of nodes together can be thought of as forming a chain of elements that we can follow from beginning to end.

-With a **linked list**, we can store a list of values that can easily be grown by storing values in different parts of memory:
+With a linked list, we can store a list of values that can easily be grown by storing values in different parts of memory:

 ![linked-list](https://nicklyss.com/wp-content/uploads/2020/06/linked_list.png)